Radiopurity measurements of liquid scintillator for the COSINE-100 Upgrade: Detector response

-The charge-dependent distribution of the PSD parameter with optimized $t_c$ can be seen in Fig.~\ref{fig:psdB}.
-One can see a clear distinction between the $\beta/\gamma$ and $\alpha/n^0$ bands based on the red curve, and the three islands in the $\alpha/n^0$ band represent $\alpha$ events.
-To determine the criteria for $\alpha/n^0$ selection, the data was divided into nine zones based on charge sum, from 6,000\,ADC to 24,000\,ADC.
-For each zone, the PSD parameter distribution was fitted with two Gaussian functions, and then we found a cut value that rejects 99.87\% of $\beta/\gamma$ events.
+The charge-dependent distribution of the PSD parameter with the optimized $t_c$ can be seen in Fig.~\ref{fig:psdB}.
+One can see a clear distinction between the $\beta/\gamma$ and $\alpha/n^0$ bands separated by the red line.
+The three islands in the $\alpha/n^0$ band represent $\alpha$ events and a continuous underlying distribution for environmental $n^0$.
+To determine the criteria for $\alpha/n^0$ selection, the data was divided into nine zones based on a two-PMT total charge, from 6,000\,ADC to 24,000\,ADC.
+For each zone, the data on the PSD parameter was fitted with two separate Gaussian functions, and then we found a cut value that rejects 99.87\,\% of $\beta/\gamma$ events.
 These cut values are plotted in Fig.~\ref{fig:psdB} as pink dots, and a linear function was obtained by fitting them to use as a selection criterion.
-Here, the PSD cut shows an efficiency of over 94.51\% for $\alpha/n^0$ events over 10,000\,ADCs.
+Here, the PSD cut shows an efficiency of over 94.51\,\% for $\alpha/n^0$ events over 10,000\,ADCs.